 I just spent a fantastic active week with my family exploring the gorgeous island of Kauai, so now it is time for me to share all our favorite adventures with you!
-As I am usually a budget traveler, this week in my parent’s timeshare at the Marriott was of course a little bit different than my usual style (not that I am complaining whatsoever :P).
+We did our best to find all the best Kauai adventures, as well as restaurants, drinks, sunsets, hiking, and beaches.
+As I am usually a budget traveler, this week in my parent’s luxurious timeshare at the Marriott Beach Club Resort was of course a little bit different than my usual style (not that I am complaining whatsoever :P).

 I felt a bit out of place at first, having just been scraping mush off the ground in a hostel in Hong Kong a few weeks ago (okay I’m exaggerating a little).
 But then I remembered what it was like growing up to go on family vacations with them as a dependent child, so I basically reverted right back to that state and was happily stuffing my face with fancy dinners and pleading for nice tours like the little brat that I forgot I could be, making use of this rare time I’m not poor.
 Okay I’m exaggerating again, sorry.
 Or am I?
 You’ll never know.